seanmull/vimwiki/index.md

 -   [ ] Draft up [proposal for OCD_chatterbox.](proposal for OCD_chatterbox.)
 -   [x] 15 of typing, focus on speed and numbers, special characters
 -   [ ] Talk to mechanics bank about closing account
--   [x] Contact Allison and Debbie
+-   [ ] Start testing out different scripts from Sarmed
+-   [ ] Get function to show alias
+-   [ ] Add replacements to nvim-dap
--   [ ] Set up OCD for the namespace
+-   [ ] Set up logs for nvim-dap and lvim
--   [X] Update schema and generate from anywhere in file path
--   [ ] Listen to log given a file path
+-   [ ] Add some more global variables

 ## Scripting [ideas](ideas)

 -   Update versions for various and commit/push
+-   Investigate makefile that goes to scripts directory
 -   Create symlink farm with stow for all credential launch stuff
--   Look into hitting the Bit-bucket API for deployments
--   Add a path to $PATH
 -   Look into script to send emails
--   Run bash from vim
--   Look into makefiles to organize your scripts
 -   Come up with script to backup with one drive

 ## Useful references